vortesserax-wb/cidoc_crm_rdf/README.md

 The following are declarations of frequently used multiple instantiations as classes with respective multiple IsA (so far only one):

-> E1. addition of 1 additional subClassOf `E41 Appellation` and `E33 Linguistic Object` for all Appellations being regarded specific to or characteristic for a language group and being directly described by a literal and not indirectly via a URI.
+> E1. addition of a new class, defined as subClassOf `E41 Appellation` and `E33 Linguistic Object`, for all Appellations being regarded specific to or characteristic for a language group and being directly described by a literal and not indirectly via a URI.

 &nbsp;

-As a result, created the following class definition
+As a result, we have created the following class definition:

 - `E41_E33_Linguistic_Appellation` subClass of `E41_Appellation` and `E33_Linguistic_Object`